NYCPlanning/itd-git-intro/README.md

 ### [Click here for the Hackathon Guide](https://docs.google.com/document/d/1qVKrJmOL1Qva_WXcC_p6XSeTseeNF03mwVH9-IxvE84/edit?usp=sharing)

+## Atom Server Setup (this allows you to locally serve your code and preview your web app)
+1. Open Atom text editor
+2. Click "Install a Package" on the "Get to know Atom!" pane
+3. Click "Open Installer"
+4. Search for "server"
+5. Install "atom-live-server"
+6. Once it finishes installing, you'll see atom-live-server listed under the Packages menu.
+When you select it, you'll see the option to "Start server"

 ## Prerequisite computer setup for Git on Windows 10
 1. "Type to search" → "Default app settings"
 2. Click on the icon under "Web Browser" and select Google Chrome from the options.
 Then close out of the settings window.